ttu/office-slack-bot/README.md

 Returns Office has people or Office is empty, depending if there is currently people at the office.

-Get `/api/haspeople/{id}` from [Sensordata API](https://github.com/ttu/sensordata-node-restapi) for all sensors in the configuration file.
+`GET /api/haspeople/{id}` from [Sensordata API](https://github.com/ttu/sensordata-node-restapi) for all sensors in the configuration file.
 If any of the requests return true, then there is someone at the office.

 #### Get Temperture

 Returns lates sensors data for all sensors defined in the configuration file.

-Get `/api/data/{id}` from [Sensordata API](https://github.com/ttu/sensordata-node-restapi).
+`GET /api/data/{id}` from [Sensordata API](https://github.com/ttu/sensordata-node-restapi).

 ```
 {"name":"5krs","temperature":21.25,"humidity":23,"noise":47,"light":124,"time":"11:47 19.01."}